 Before making any purchase offers to a mobile home seller, make sure to speak with the park manager and understand the park’s application process and approval criteria.
 Is the park easy or strict?

-It is certainly not uncommon for mobile home park managers to deny certain applicants that do not pass the park’s criminal, eviction, employment, income, pet, and/or credit background.
+It is certainly not uncommon for mobile home park managers to deny certain applicants who do not pass the park’s criminal, eviction, employment, income, pet, and/or credit background.

 If your application is turned down or denied it is important to try to figure out why and how you could improve this process moving forward.
 Learn exactly what the park manager is looking for in a future resident.